 The data on conveyed gases into the atmosphere remains an annoying controversy in the scientific community due to a long list of non-scientific reasons built on the attrition model of human survival used in war slowly being applied to the world, but what is to be done as everyone is threatened everywhere?

 The argument for increasing urban density and resilience is a reaction to the problem of temperature and less so the issue of global warming gases.
-Rising temperature is the “ugly fact,” it is the asteroid, in the otherwise beautiful climate change theories.
+Rising temperature is the “ugly fact.”
+So it is the asteroid, in the otherwise beautiful climate change theories.
 While science may argue methods for managing “atmospheric gases” for decades, it could also peer review the fabric of our reality into neatly defined tipping points of chaos.

 Applying Deutsch’s and his colleagues’ extraordinary scientific discipline requires redirecting.
 Theories of parallel worlds may be fascinating but unhelpful.
 Instead, it would be far more supportive for the community of scientists to develop full knowledge of the cities we share now in ways that will persuade the whole world to change.